 The revaluation reserve as at 30 June 2024 amounts to nil (2023: nil).
-This revaluation reserve relates to the part of the total fund assets related to the positive unrealized revaluation of investments without a frequent market price.
-The revaluation reserve is determined based on the valuation of the total mortgage portfolio using an average cost price.
+This revaluation reserve relates to the part of the total fund assets related to the unrealized revaluation of investments without a frequent market price.

 The administrative systems do not provide the possibility to split the unrealized revaluation on the mortgages into positive and negative revaluation at the level of individual mortgages.
 Therefore, the revaluation reserve has been determined based on the valuation of the mortgage portfolio at the aggregate level, utilizing an average cost approach.